 - Mottet N, Cornford P, van der Bergh RCN, Briers E, Eberli D, De Meerleer G, et al. EAU - EANM - ESTRO - ESUR - ISUP - SIOG Guidelines on Prostate Cancer [Internet].
 European Association of Urology; 2023 [cited 2023 Mar 30].
 Available from: https://d56bochluxqnz.cloudfront.net/documents/full-guideline/EAU-EANM-ESTRO-ESUR-ISUP-SIOG-Guidelines-on-Prostate-Cancer-2023_2023-03-27-131655_pdvy.pdf

 - National Institute for Clinical Excellence.
 Abiraterone for castration-resistant metastatic prostate cancer previously treated with a docetaxel-containing regimen.
 2016.

 - National Institute for Health and Care Excellence.
 Abiraterone for treating metastatic hormone-relapsed prostate cancer before chemotherapy is indicated.
 Technology appraisal guidance 387.
 2016.

 - National Institute for Health and Care Excellence.
-Cabazitaxel for hormone-relapsed metastatic prostate cancer treated with docetaxel (Final Appraisal Determination).
+Cabazitaxel for hormone-relapsed metastatic prostate cancer treated with docetaxel.
+Technology appraisal guidance 391.
 2016.

 - National Institute for Health and Care Excellence.
 Enzalutamide for metastatic hormone-relapsed prostate cancer previously treated with a docetaxel-containing regimen.
 Technology appraisal guidance 316.
 2014.